-Our minimum sized accommodation requirements for guinea pigs are:
+Our minimum size accommodation requirements for guinea pigs are:

 2 Guinea pigs - 6ft x 2ft